ncihtan/scn2ometiff/README.md

 ## Requirements

-- `bioformats2raw>=0.5` - this is in thr `ome` Anaconda channel but not for arm-64.
+- `bioformats2raw>=0.5` - this is in the `ome` Anaconda channel but not for arm-64.
 If on a Apple Silicon Mac you may need to specify a x86 conda env or install from Github
 - `raw2ometiff>=0.4` - this is not on the `ome` Anaconda channel yet so will need to be installed from Github and added to your path.
 - `Python >=3.7`
 - `ome_types` - Installable on pip